 Exploring the island can be done best by dividing it into the East and West.
 If you have enough time, you could stay in the East first, and then move to the West.
 You can also stay somewhere in the middle of the island and explore from there.

 The good news is that Nusa Penida is not so big – you can still get from the east to the west in about 1.5 hours by car.
-There is a range of accommodation available on the Island too.
+There is a range of accommodations available on the Island too.
+Be sure to check out some of the best hotels on the island, we’ve broken down some of our favourites for you below.

 1. Luxury and unique stays